Emerging Women Leaders Scholarship

-- Applications shall be mailed by September 15 to the Conference Women’s Ministries directors, who will be part of the screening process.
+- Applications shall be mailed to the Conference Women’s Ministries directors, who will be part of the screening process.

-- Each Conference Women’s Ministries director shall mail the two top emerging leaders’ applicants to the Union Committee by deadline date of October 15.
+- Each Conference Women’s Ministries director shall mail the two top emerging leaders’ applicants to the Union Committee.

 - Before any monies are transferred, the names recommended by the committee shall be reviewed and three individuals selected.